Stop! Your Lease Extension in Ferndale Could Be FREE

 Ferndale property with a lease extension has roughly the same value as a freehold

-It is conventional wisdom that a property with over 100 years unexpired lease term is worth roughly the equivalent as a freehold.
-Where an additional 90 years added to all but the shortest lease, the residence will be worth the same as a freehold for many years ahead.
+It is generally accepted that a residential leasehold with over 100 years unexpired lease term is worth approximately the same as a freehold.
+Where an additional 90 years added to all but the shortest lease, the residence will be equivalent in value to a freehold for decades to come.

 Lender Requirement